ochiuom/qiskit-01/README.md

 ## Project Overview

 1. **Setup**: Install Qiskit and other necessary packages on your Raspberry Pi 5.
+Use the  `01-step` file for installation.

 2. **Development Environment**: Use Visual Studio Code on your local laptop for SSH connection to the Raspberry Pi 5.